dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 to perform an index search, and the scan begins from the first row greater or equal to the values in the starting row.

-In SimpleDBM, scans do not have a stop value.
+In SimpleDBM_, scans do not have a stop value.
 Instead, a scan starts fetching data from the first row that is greater or equal to the supplied starting row.
 You must determine whether the fetched key satisfies the search criteria or not.
 If the fetched key no longer meets the search